Psychotherapy and Counselling for adult individuals and couples.

 Somatic therapy might not be for you (right now) if…

-• You prefer to engage your thoughts with verbal processing.
+• You prefer to engage your thoughts with verbal processing and aren’t interested in exploring other channels.

-• You are expecting immediate results or quick solutions.
+• You are expecting immediate results and quick solutions.

-• You want to understand “what’s wrong” and are looking for “fix.”
+• You want to understand “what’s wrong” and are looking to “fix” perceived deficiencies and won’t be convinced otherwise.

-• You prefer control over curiosity and don’t want to change this.
+• You prefer control over curiosity and won’t consider other options.

 “[…] the memory of trauma is encoded in the viscera, in heartbreaking and gut-wrenching emotions, in autoimmune disorders and skeletal/muscular problems […]”